tst2005/lua-litepain/README-litepain.md

 # Differences

-* Major code refactoring to gave micro-modules
+* Major code refactoring to have micro-modules
 * Avoid as possible to change the global environment
+* Fine-grained (micro)modules dependencies

 ## First goal